Continued from Part II

 The Council of Nicaea and succeeding Popes go further and proclaim that if anyone persist in observing this fable [Passover], that person will be excommunicated and denied the privilege of partaking in the delicacies of Babylon's Mysterious Mass.

-Well the, let's obey the example set forth by Jesus and follow the apostles doctrine and keep the 14th of Nisan at even (after sundown which is actually the 15th) as the Lord's Passover Feast as He ordained.
+Well the, let's obey the example set forth by Jesus and follow the apostles doctrine and keep the 14th of Nisan at even as the Lord's Passover Feast as He ordained.

 MODERN CHURCHES FOLLOW THE PAPACY